 - a higher overall hourly rate.

 When you first call the professional, ask how and what they charge and see if it makes sense for your situation.
 For example, a trip charge and a relatively low hourly rate make sense on a longer job.
 For a shorter job, you’ll do better with someone who absorbs travel costs by charging a higher hourly rate.

-3. Bundle Electrical Repair Jobs Together
+3. Bundle Repair Jobs Together

-To save money and time on electrical work, bundle projects together.
+To save money and time on electrical repair work, bundle projects together.
 Any time you discover an electrical problem, put it on a list.

-4. Get Prepared Before the Electrician Arrives
+4. How to Prepare & What to Know Before the Electrician Arrives

 5. Install Money-Saving Electrical Fixtures

 - By switching from ordinary incandescent light fixtures or bulbs to fluorescent or LED ones, you can substantially reduce energy consumption in your home.

 - Motion detector switches can help you save money on outdoor lighting while at the same time providing very cost-effective security to your home.